serious-scaffold/ss-cpp/template/[% if docs_type == 'sphinx' %]docs[% endif %]/tutorials/commit_convention.md

 # Commit Convention

 This guides the contributors to follow a consistent commit message format.
-And it helpes maintain a clean and readable git history and streamline the release process for release automation tools like semantic-release we use in this project.
+And it helps maintain a clean and readable git history and streamline the release process for release automation tools like semantic-release we use in this project.

 ## For Release Automation